pthakkar9/cucumber-trivia/README.md

 Some programming exercises are also to be included - something that you can use as hands-on exercise during interview or to sharpen your own skills.
 Any simple exercise that can be done from 30 minutes to 2 hours will be ideal to be included here.

-Questions are here.
+Questions are <a href = "Questions.md">here</a>.
-Exercies are in the Exercies folder.
+Exercies are in <a href = "https://github.com/pthakkar9/cucumber-trivia/tree/master/hands-on%20exercises"> this folder</a>.